ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 The workflow for contributing to `pyrealm` is:

 1. Decide what you want to work on.
 This could be an existing bug or feature request or could be something new.
-If it is new, then create an new issue on Github describing what you want to change or add.
+If it is new, then create a new issue on Github describing what you want to change or add.
 The issue tracker provides templates for bugs and feature requests: please do provide as much detail as possible on the bug or the feature you would like to provide.
 If you want to work on an existing issue, then